workersio/alpenglow-proof/PLAN.md

 4. **Invariant I4**: Fallback event mutual exclusion and gating (Def.
 16)
    - Both fallback events require that the node already cast its initial vote in the slot.
    - Under Def.
 16 arithmetic and count-once-per-slot rule, `SafeToNotar(s, b)` and `SafeToSkip(s)` cannot both hold simultaneously at a correct node.

+5. **Invariant I5**: Pool certificate uniqueness (Def.
+13)
+   - At most one stored certificate of each type for a given (slot, block) in any node’s Pool; moreover, a node cannot simultaneously store a skip certificate for slot s and any notarization/notar-fallback certificate for slot s.

 ### 10.2 Key Proof Dependencies
 ```